mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ...
 That’s why your body is the true human body.

 Rinzai Zen Master said, “The true human body is coming and going from every pore of your body.”

 But a monk didn’t understand this, and asked, “What is that?”

 Immediately Rinzai grabbed him and shook him, [saying,] “How stupid you are!”
 And pushed him away.

-(Transcriber’s Note: This is probably alluding to the koan “Rinzai’s True Person of No Rank”.)
-Because, the human body is considered very naturally as just the human body, completely separate from activities, nutrition, spiritual life, and the trees and birds.
+(Transcriber’s Note: This is probably referring to Case 38 of the Book of Equanimity, “Linji’s (Rinzai’s) ‘True Person’”.)

+[That was] because, the human body is considered very naturally as just the human body, completely separate from activities, nutrition, spiritual life, and the trees and birds.
 If you do that, you cannot keep your human body healthy, as a Buddha.
 Real health is to take care of human life as a Buddha, beyond purity or impurity.
 That is really perfect health.

 That’s why Dogen Zenji says, “This is the true body.”
-Your body is [...] nothing but a bag of skin, but simultaneously, there is something beyond a bag of skin.
-What is that?
+Your body is nothing but a bag of skin, but simultaneously it is something beyond a bag of skin.
+What is this?
 The universe.
 Your body is walking with the universe.
 It is really true.
 That’s why it is the real, true body.
 You cannot separate what is the bag of skin and what is the universe; it’s working together.

 So, this is the *true* body, and therefore it is observing the body as impure, which is vividly living.